rssws/moodle-dl-ext/README.md

    The file will be saved once the download has been completed.

 ## Development
+This monorepo is managed using `turborepo`.
+It contains two packages `@moodle-dl-ext/popup` and `@moodle-dl-ext/content-script`.

+### @moodle-dl-ext/popup
+This package is built for the popup page using `React` and `typescript`.
+The `manifest.json` and other static resources can be found in `packages/popup/public`.

+### @moodle-dl-ext/content-script
+This package is built for the content script and packaged using `Webpack` and `typescript`.

 ### How to build
 1. Clone or download the repository.
 2. Install `yarn`.
+3. Run `yarn install`.
-3. Generate the extension using `yarn package`.
+4. Generate the extension using `yarn package`.
-4. Import the extension using the generated folder `output`.
+5. Import the extension using the generated folder `output`.

 ## License
 [GPL-3.0](./LICENSE)